teddyrendahl/hutch-python/docs/source/hutch_setup.rst

 #. ``git push origin master``
 #.
 As the hutch operator account, create a file named ``.qs.cfg`` in the opr's
    home area.
 Follow the specification of `get_qs_objs` to ensure we can load user objects from the questionnaire.
+Also include the necessary information for reporting issues to GitHub specified in `post_to_github`

 Adding devices to the database
 ------------------------------